 Moon’s orbital plane is tilted at an angle of about 5 degrees with respect to Earth’s orbital plane (ecliptic).
 That’s why eclipses do not occur every month.

 Moon is moving away from the Earth at a pace of about 4 cm per year.
 Currently, the moon is about 1/400 times as far as the Sun is from the Earth.
 Also, the Sun is approximately 400 times bigger in diameter than the moon.
 Hence, both the sun and the moon appear the same size in the sky.
 However, this will not be the case in the future and there will be no total eclipses.

 (Moon orbit will reach its maximum size at some point in the future then it will start to shrink.
 Moon will probably never leave Earth.)

-The next solar eclipse is on 25 October 2022.
-It will be a Partial eclipse.
+The next solar eclipse is on 8 April 2024.
+It will be a total eclipse.

 Which is the second brightest object in the night sky after the moon?

 - Top 10 brightest objects in the night sky

 - Mars facts – orbit, physical overview, natural satellites, etc.